Saturday, May 19, 2012

 redondo preschool

-Our wonderful, NVC-trained teachers / facilitators are passionate about our students and our school, which creates a joyful and compassionate environment in which the children can feel connected and secure.
+Our wonderful, NVC-trained teachers / facilitators are passionate about our students and our school, which creates a joyful and compassionate environment in which the children, parents, and facilitators alike can feel connected and secure.

-Our teachers are experienced preschool teachers who also hold advanced degrees and certificate in art, languages, education, linguistics, mathematics, nature, physical fitness, literature, art, science, child development and brain development, which bolsters the enriching environment for our children.
-We have an incredibly attentive ratio of 1 to 4, with a 1 to 6 maximum!
+Our teachers are experienced preschool teachers and child care facilitators who also hold advanced degrees and certificate in art, languages, education, linguistics, mathematics, nature, physical fitness, literature, art, science, child development and brain development, which bolsters the enriching environment for our children.
+We have an incredibly attentive ratio of 1 to 4 (typical), with a 1 to 6 maximum!

 Linda Shannon, Founding Director/ Facilitator

-Linda is the mother of 3 young children: Kian, Kaveh, and Laleh, and the wife of Kam.
-She is an avid gardener, a builder, a writer, an artist, she is bilingual in Japanese, and loves people.
-She graduated with honors from Michigan State University with a bachelor’s degree in English Literature, and minors in Mathematics, Linguistics, and Japanese; she has been working with children and youth for over 15 years.
+Linda is the mother of 3 young children: Kian, Kaveh, and Laleh.
+She is an avid gardener, a builder, a writer, an artist, she is bilingual in Japanese, an unexpected potato farmer, and she loves people.
+She graduated with honors from Michigan State University with a bachelor’s degree in English Literature, and minors in Mathematics, Linguistics, and Japanese; she has been working with children and youth for over 20 years.

-Linda has completed multiple sessions of coursework at the Center for Non-violent Education and Parenting, with founder and executive director Ruth Beaglehole.
-She has also completed studies directly under both Bev Bos and Marshall Rosenberg, and is in process of completing an advanced certificate in early childhood education at UCLA (University of Southern California, Los Angeles).
+Linda has completed multiple sessions of coursework at the Center for Non-violent Education and Parenting (now called “The ECHO Center”), with founder and executive director Ruth Beaglehole.
+She has also completed studies directly under both Bev Bos and Marshall Rosenberg (Non Violent Communication).
+She completed her studies in early childhood education at UCLA (University of Southern California, Los Angeles) Extension, and is currently in process of becoming a director mentor with the California Early Childhood Mentor Program.

-Linda writes a blog that appears on a variety of multinational websites, including that of the Center for Non Violent Communication.
-She has also served on UCLA Extension’s Education Department Advisory Committee, and is a life coach, working with children young and old to reach their highest potential and find fulfillment within their lives.
+Linda writes a blog that appears on various multinational websites, including that of the Center for Non Violent Communication.
+She has also served on UCLA Extension’s Education Department Early Childhood Education Advisory Committee, and is a life coach, working with children young and old to reach their highest potential and find fulfillment within their lives.

 “Our motto really says it all: ‘People are people no matter how small.’
-You have to come and visit to appreciate what this really means.”
+And you really have to come and visit to appreciate what this means to us.”

 Melody Elder, Educational Advisor and Parent and Faculty Support